 - Supporting OPS students and several other school districts through after-school program.

-- Delivery of ancillary services to adult day-care participants from ENCOR and VODEC
+- Delivery of ancillary services to adult day-care participants from DUET and VODEC.

-- Administration of the only full day summer and winter camp programs for children with special needs in the State of Nebraska.
+- Administration of the only full day summer and winter camp programs for children with complex health care in the State of Nebraska.

 - Provides the only aquatic therapy program for medically fragile participants in the City of Omaha.